 Dr. Richardson holds a Ph.D. in Journalism Studies from the University of Maryland College Park; a Master’s Degree in Magazine Publishing from Northwestern University’s Medill School; and a Bachelor of Science in Biology from Xavier University of Louisiana, where she was named a “Top 40 Under 40” alumna.

-- Richardson, A. (forthcoming).
+- Richardson, A. (2020).
 Bearing witness while black: African Americans, smartphones and the new protest #journalism.
 New York: Oxford University Press.

 - Richardson, A. V. (2019).
 Dismantling respectability: The rise of new womanist communication models in the era of Black Lives Matter.
 Journal of Communication.